catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 The variable `%(test-file)` will be replaced by the name of a file which contains the text of the test.
 This may be a temporary files created solely for this purpose.
 The variable `%(test-text)` will be replaced by the actual text of the test.
+It is assumed that `%(test-text)` will appear inside single quotes in the command string, so any single quotes in the text of the test will be escaped.
 If neither of these variables appear in the command string, the test text will be provided on the standard input of the shell command.

 The variable `%(output-file)` will be replaced by the name of a file (temporary file) to which the test results will be written.
 If it does